data-mechanics/course-2016-fal-proj/README.md

 	- The existing 'location' field was renamed to 'location_details'
 	- The 'location' field was added and, from the existing (now) 'location_details' field, we parsed their location_details.latitude and location_details.longitude sub-fields (both strings) and added the geolocation data in correct GeoJSON format
 	- For project two, we decided to not include this dataset because there was no way of determing where the truck was coming from and going to.
+We didn't include this in the final submission either, as there wasn't enough time to integrate it.
 - Year Round Swimming Pools
 	- We transformed the included coordinate system in a similar way to how we transformed the Issued Moving Truck Permits.
 However, since the coordinates were in a format that we didn't understand, we manually input each address into GeoPy to find the latitude and longitude for each pool.
 	- We decided to not transform this dataset any further for project two, because we still need to find a way to distinguish between the public pools (which are an indicator of positive community) and the pools that require an admission fee (which we would categorize an a negative community indicator).